-Frequently asked questions about
+Frequently asked questions about short-term health insurance in Idaho

-short-term health insurance in Idaho
+Who can buy short-term health insurance in Idaho?

 Short-term health insurance in Idaho can be purchased by applicants who can meet the underwriting guidelines the insurers use.

 If you need health insurance in Idaho, your first step should be to see if you’re eligible to enroll in an ACA-compliant major medical plan.
 These plans are available during the annual open enrollment period.
-(Note that unlike the rest of the country, open enrollment ends in December in Idaho, instead of continuing into January.)
+ACA-compliant plans are also available during special enrollment periods triggered by a variety of qualifying life events.

-ACA-compliant plans are available through Your Health Idaho (the Obamacare exchange/marketplace in the state) or directly from the health insurance companies, although premium subsidies are only available through the exchange.
 If you’re eligible for a premium subsidy, you may find that your monthly premiums are far more affordable than you had expected.
-And subsidies are more widely available than they were in the past, thanks to the American Rescue Plan’s elimination of the “subsidy cliff.”
-And this has been extended through 2025 under the Inflation Reduction Act.
+Subsidies are more widely available than they were in the past, thanks to the American Rescue Plan’s elimination of the “subsidy cliff.”
+This was extended through 2025 under the Inflation Reduction Act.

 ACA-compliant policies are purchased on a month-to-month basis, so you can enroll in one even if you keep it for only a few months until other coverage kicks in.
 So for example, if you’ll soon be eligible for Medicare or a new employer’s plan, you can still enroll in an ACA-compliant plan during open enrollment or a special enrollment period, and then cancel it when your new coverage takes effect.

-There are certain situations where you may need to consider short-term coverage, such as:
+However, there are certain situations where you may need to consider short-term coverage, such as:

 - You’ve enrolled in an ACA-compliant plan but have to wait up to several weeks before it takes effect.